Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO_INGRESS.md

     `minikube tunnel` runs as a process, creating a network route on the host to the service ... using the cluster’s IP address as a gateway.
 The tunnel command exposes the external IP directly to any program running on the host operating system.

-    The command requires root rights (sudo) because it creates a network configuration.
+    Linux, Mac: The command requires root rights (sudo) because it creates a network configuration.
+    Windows: Run PowerShell as Administrator in elevated mode.

     Output (will repeat every few seconds):